inet-framework/inet-showcases/_docs/wireless/sensornetwork/index.md

 <img class="screen" src="network.png">

-In the network, the wireless sensor nodes are `SensorNode`s, named `sensor1` up to `sensor4`, and `gateway`.
+In the network, the wireless sensor nodes are of the type `SensorNode`, named `sensor1` up to `sensor4`, and `gateway`.
 The node named `server` is a `StandardHost`.
 The network also contains an `Ipv4NetworkConfigurator`, an `IntegratedVisualizer`, and an `ApskScalarRadioMedium` module.
 The nodes are placed against the backdrop of a